Existential Notation3 Logic: Introduction

-The aim of this paper is to make existing and future optimizations on existential rules usable in the Semantic Web.
-We introduce a subset of \nthree supporting existential quantification but ignoring other features of the language which are not covered in existential rules, like for example built-in functions or lists.
+This paper aims to make existing and future optimizations on existential rules usable in the Semantic Web.
+We introduce a subset of \nthree supporting existential quantification but ignoring features of the language not covered in existential rules, like for example built-in functions or lists.
 We provide a mapping between this logic and existential rules: The mapping and its inverse both preserve equivalences of formulae, enabling \nthree reasoning via existential rule technologies.
-We implement this mapping in python and compare the reasoning performance of the existential rule reasoners Vlog and Nemo, and the \nthree reasoners EYE and cwm for two benchmarks: one which applies a fixed set of rules on a varying size of facts, and one in which the number of facts is fixed but the number of highly dependent rules varies.
-Our tests show that VLog and Nemo together with our mapping outperform the traditional \nthree reasoners EYE and cwm when dealing with a high number of facts while EYE is the fastest on large dependent rule sets.
-We see that as a strong indication that our implementation will be of practical use when extended by further features.
-We motivate our approach by providing examples of \nthree and existential rule formulae, and discuss how these are connected, in Sect.~\ref{yea!}.
-In Sect.~\ref{n3} we provide a more formal definition of Existential \nthree (\nex), introduce its semantics and discuss its properties.
-We then formally introduce existential rules, provide the mapping from \nex into this logic, and prove its truth-preserving properties in Sect.~\ref{exru}.
-Sect.~\ref{imp} discusses our implementation and provides an evaluation of the different reasoners.
-In Sect.~\ref{relwork} we discuss the related work to then conclude our paper with Sect.~\ref{conc}. \begin{confv} We outsourced all formal proofs to a technical appendix~\cite{arxiv2023report}. \end{confv} Furthermore, the code needed for reproducing our experiments is available on \href{https://github.com/smennicke/n32rules}{GitHub} (\url{https://github.com/smennicke/n32rules}).
+We discuss how the framework can be extended to also support lists -- a feature of \nthree used in many practical applications, for example to support n-ary predicates.
+We implement the defined mapping in python and compare the reasoning performance of the existential rule reasoners Vlog and Nemo, and the \nthree reasoners EYE and cwm for two benchmarks: one applying a fixed set of rules on a varying size of facts, and one applying a varying set of highly dependent rules to a fixed set of facts.
+In our tests VLog and Nemo together with our mapping outperform the traditional \nthree reasoners EYE and cwm when dealing with a high number of facts while EYE is the fastest on large dependent rule sets.
+This is a strong indication that our implementation will be of practical use when extended by further features.

+We motivate our approach by providing examples of \nthree and existential rule formulae, and discuss how these are connected, in \Cref{yea!}.
+In \Cref{n3} we provide a more formal definition of Existential \nthree (\nex), introduce its semantics and discuss its properties.
+We then formally introduce existential rules, provide the mapping from \nex into this logic, and prove its truth-preserving properties in \Cref{exru}. \nthree lists and the built-ins associated with them are introduced as \nthree primitives as well as their existential rule translations are subject to \Cref{sec:lists}.
+In \Cref{imp} we discuss our implementation and provide an evaluation of the different reasoners.
+Related work is presented in \Cref{relwork}.
+We conclude our discussion in \Cref{conc}.
+Furthermore, the code needed for reproducing our experiments is available on \href{https://github.com/smennicke/n32rules}{GitHub} (\url{https://github.com/smennicke/n32rules}).